COVID-19 Update: Prioritising our clients' and associates' health

 Costs of running a home office if your business is operated from home

 Meals or drinks, etc purchased whilst on the job

-You can claim an instant tax deduction for all capital assets acquired for use in your business with a cost of $30,000 or less.
-This relief is available until 30 June 2020.
+You can claim an instant tax deduction for all capital assets acquired for use in your business with a cost of $150,000 or less.
+This relief is available from 12 March 2020 until 31 December 2020 (the asset limit was $30,000 before 12 March 2020).
 This is great for purchasing items like computers, phones, tablets, tools and even some motor vehicles.